 Rainbow Snippets is a group for LGBTQ+ authors, readers, and bloggers to gather once a week to share six sentences from a work of fiction–a WIP or a finished work or even a 6-sentence book recommendation (no spoilers please!).

-To find out what others are sharing on the Rainbow Snippet site this week click here and see the pinned post in the Rainbow Snippets Group over on Facebook.
+To find out what others have posted on their blogs this week click here to find the pinned post in the Rainbow Snippets Group over on Facebook.